PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 ![026_launching_jupyterlab](./images/026_launching_jupyterlab.PNG)

-This error message displays dueto the elevated security permissions of a browser snap package.
+This error message displays due to the elevated security permissions of a browser snap package.

 You can copy and paste the address from the terminal to your browser address bar to open JupyterLab.